belangeo/pyo/doc/PyoTableObject/HarmTable.rst

     :param list: list, optional

-    Relative strengths of the fixed harmonic partial numbers 1,2,3, etc. Default to [1].
+    Relative strengths of the fixed harmonic partial numbers 1,2,3, etc. Defaults to [1].

     :param size: int, optional

     Table size in samples.
-Default to 8192.
+Defaults to 8192.

 .. method:: HarmTable.setSize(size)

     Change the size of the table.
-This will erase previously drawn waveform.
+This will erase the previously drawn waveform.

     :param size: int